 ViewMaster can create an NDI stream containing all video windows, meters and tallies, etc. This stream can be used or viewed with any NDI monitor or software.

-The NDI Output will be labelled “ViewMaster VR”.
-It does not include any audio.
+For earlier versions, the NDI Output is always labelled “ViewMaster VR”, and does not include any audio.

 ViewMaster integrates directly to RouteMaster, automatically displaying inputs or outputs, and allowing direct router control.
 Full details are here.